c4tk/c4tk/src/content/events/bangalore/2014/about.md

     </div>
   </div>
 </div>
-<p>Register now to join us in Austin, TX as we work to transform lives.
+<p>Register now to join us in Bangalore, India as we work to transform lives.
 Work closely and build new relationships with some of the most effective global ministries, technologists, entrepreneurs, investors, hi-tech accelerators, church leaders and creatives from every discipline.
 </p>
 {{> register-button}}